Aaron98990/ways-of-the-game/advantage.md

 > Advantage should not be applied in situations involving serious foul play, violent conduct or a second cautionable offense unless there is a clear opportunity to score a goal.
 The referee must send off the player when the ball is next out of play, but if the player plays the ball or challenges/interferes with an opponent, the referee will stop play, send off the player and restart with an indirect free kick, unless the player committed a more serious offense.
 >
 > - Law 12.3 Disciplinary Action

+**If the referee wants to give a card after playing advantage, I recommend the referee to stop play when the non-offending team loses the ball or during a nuetral opporunity rather than letting the play countinue.**

 ### Advantage in the penalty area